Saphulele/Hospital_Management_System/Project Documentation/Case Specifications.md

 **Alternative Flows:**

-**AF1:** No available slots: If no slots are available, the system suggests alternative dates/times.
+**Alternative Flow 1:** No available slots: If no slots are available, the system suggests alternative dates/times.

-**AF2:** Rescheduling: Patient selects an existing appointment and chooses a new time slot.
+**Alternative Flow 2:** Rescheduling: Patient selects an existing appointment and chooses a new time slot.

-**AF3:** Cancellation: Patient cancels an appointment, and the system frees up the time slot.
+**Alternative Flow 3:** Cancellation: Patient cancels an appointment, and the system frees up the time slot.

 # 3. Update Medical Records
 **Description:**